 If you missed chapters one and two, read them first!

-“Door, quick!” she yelled as she ran towards the basement carrying her brother.
+“Door, quick!”
+Anita yelled as she ran towards the basement carrying her brother.

 Deedee hopped in front and pushed open the door, then barged down the basement stairs as Anita followed.
 Deedee ran towards the large silver cage in the corner.
 It was taller than she was, about six feet high by six feet wide, with a large door on one side.
 She fumbled with the lock as her sister clambered down the stairs.